 A while back I started my personal development journey, and my search for happiness and fulfillment.
 I took a huge leap and left behind the corporate ladder in exchange for flexibility in working from home.

-This week, I interviewed Betsy from Betsy Ramser Jaime and learned all about her journey to working from home.
+I interviewed Betsy from Betsy Ramser Jaime and learned all about her journey to working from home.
 Betsy has been working remotely for the past 7 years which means she can wake up when she wants to, set her own schedule, and even stay in her pajamas all day.

 In this post we answer all of your biggest questions about working remotely as well as some bonus tips on pursuing personal development too!